TeaBeignet/Onitama-Clone/README.md

 # Onitama-Clone
-This is a python exercise I did which took a very long time.
+This is a python exercise I did over the course of 5 days.
 It is a playable text based version of the boardgame 'Onitama'